larsstoker/edgerouter-temps2influx/README.md

 # Edgerouter Temperatures to InfluxDB
-This container will query your Edgerouter every 30 seconds for the CPU, PNY and Board temperatures and export it to InfluxDB.
+This container will query your Edgerouter every minute for the CPU, PNY and Board temperatures and export it to InfluxDB.

 ## Usage
 ```shell